HRI-EU/tulip_agent/README.md

 [![License](https://img.shields.io/pypi/l/cobras?style=flat-square)](https://opensource.org/license/bsd-3-clause)
 [![Code Style](https://img.shields.io/badge/code_style-black-black?style=flat-square)](https://github.com/psf/black)

-A reference implementation for the `tulip agent`, an LLM-backed agent with access to a large number of tools via a tool library. \
+A reference implementation for the `tulip agent`, an LLM-backed agent with access to a large number of tools via a tool library.
-This approach is helpful whenever the number of tools available exceeds the LLM's context window or would otherwise lead to challenges for the LLM to find the right tool for the task.
+This approach reduces costs, enables the use of tool sets that exceed API limits or context windows, and increases flexibility with regard to the tool set used.

-## Contents
+## Key components
-* `src`
-  * `tulip_agent`
-    * `function_analyzer`: Python function introspection for generating tool descriptions
+🔬 **Function analysis** \
+Generate OpenAI API compatible tool descriptions for Python functions via introspection

+🌷 **Tool library** \
-    * `tool_library`: Vector store for managing tools
+Combines a vector store for semantic search among tools and tool execution

-    * `prompts`: Collection of the prompts used
+🤖 **Agents**
-    * `base_agent`: Baseline agent without tools
+* Baseline, without tool library
   * `BaseAgent`: LLM agent without tool access
-    * `tool_agent`: Agents with tool access
-      * `NaiveToolAgent`: Uses regular tool descriptions in its system prompt
+  * `NaiveToolAgent`: Includes tool descriptions for all tools available
   * `CotToolAgent`: Extends the `NaiveToolAgent` with a planning step that decomposes the user input into subtasks
-    * `tulip_agent`: Agents with access to a tool library
+* Tulip variations with access to a tool library
-      * `MinimalTulipAgent`: Minimal implementation; searches for tools based on user input directly
+  * `MinimalTulipAgent`: Minimal implementation; searches for tools based on the user input directly
   * `NaiveTulipAgent`: Naive implementation; searches for tools with a separate tool call
   * `CotTulipAgent`: COT implementation; derives a plan for the necessary steps and searches for suitable tools
+  * `InformedCotTulipAgent`: Same as `CotTulipAgent`, but with a brief description of the tool library's contents
+  * `PrunedCotTulipAgent`: Same as `CotTulipAgent`, but pruned with tool names based on an initial search with the user request
+  * `OneShotCotTulipAgent`: Same as `CotTulipAgent`, but the system prompt included a brief example
   * `AutoTulipAgent`: Fully autonomous variant; can use the search tool at any time and modify its tool library with CRUD operations

-  * `eval`
+📊 **Evaluation**
 * `math_eval`: Math evaluation
 * `robo_eval`: Robotics evaluation using tools created for [AttentiveSupport](https://github.com/HRI-EU/AttentiveSupport)

-* `examples`:
-  * `calculator_example` and `calculator`: A minimalistic application example with a calculator
-  * `auto_example`: Demo for the `AutoTulipAgent` editing its own tool library
-* `tests`: Unit tests
-* `docs`: Project website sources - deployed via GitHub Pages
+📝 **Examples** \
+See `./examples`

 ## Setup